elizabethdaly/pands-problem-set/README.md

 **Write a program that outputs today's date and time in the format "Monday, January 10th 2019 at 1.15pm"**

-Python Standard Library for datetime module: nttps://docs.python.org/3/library/datetime.html?highlight=datetime%20module#module-datetime
+Python Standard Library for datetime module: https://docs.python.org/3/library/datetime.html?highlight=datetime%20module#module-datetime

 Python Documentation for instructions on formatting year, month day etc strftime() and strptime() Behavior: https://docs.python.org/3/library/datetime.html?highlight=strftime#strftime-strptime-behavior

-On first attempt have zero padding on day & hour, no suffix for day, and PM/AM instead of pm/am.
+On first attempt have zero padding on day of month & hour, no suffix for day, and PM/AM instead of pm/am.
+I tackle these issues one by one:

-I used stackoverflow to get rid of leading zero in date: https://stackoverflow.com/questions/904928/python-strftime-date-without-leading-0
+1. I used stackoverflow to get rid of leading zero in day of month: https://stackoverflow.com/questions/904928/python-strftime-date-without-leading-0

+2. I wrote a small function to generate a suffix based on day of month.

+3. I use an if statement to display hour in 12 hour clock format and generate am/pm as appropriate.
+Note that strftime() does display 12 hour clock but with upper case AM/PM.
+Couldn't see an easier way to covert.

+4. Lastly, I get rid of zero padding on the hour by editing print() statement.

 ## Problem 9
 **File:** problem9.py